Ethnic Concerns Consultation

 About the ECC

 It was January of 1973 when the first Ethnic Consultation of Evangelism and Mission was held – the purpose of which was to share ethnic concerns and to explore ways of Christian outreach meaningful to ethnic persons.
-The Ethnic Concerns Committee (now called the Ethnic Concerns Consultations or ECC) emerged from the initial consultation and represented nine ethnic backgrounds and churches in the Sierra Mission Area (Japanese, Chinese, Korean, Filipino, Black, Native American, Latino, Assyrian and Armenian).
+The Ethnic Concerns Committee (now called the Ethnic Concerns Consultations or ECC) emerged from the initial consultation and currently represents a wide diversity of ethnic backgrounds and churches within Northern and Central California and Nevada.

 The Vision of the ECC